-- (a) the amount of disproportionate gain or unfair advantage, wherever quantifiable, made as a result of the default; - (b) the amount of loss caused to an investor or group of investors as a result of the default; - (c) the repetitive nature of the default.... - 30.
-I observe, that the material available on record does not quantify any disproportionate gains or unfair advantage, if any, made by the Noticee and the losses, if any, suffered by the investors due to such violations on part of the said Noticee.
+15].... (a) the amount of disproportionate gain or unfair advantage, wherever quantifiable, made as a result of the default; (b) the amount of loss caused to an investor or group of investors as a result of the default; (c) the repetitive nature of the default....

+29. I observe, that the material available on record does not quantify any disproportionate gains or unfair advantage, if any, made by the Noticee and the losses, if any, suffered by the investors due to such violations on part of the said Noticee.
+I also note that the Karta of the Noticee expressed helplessness by stating that they were misled.
 However, I note that in terms of Sec.
 15HA, the penalty cannot be less than Rs.
 5 Lakhs.
 In this regard, I note that Hon'ble SAT in its aforesaid Order in the matter of Shruti Saraogi observed that the minimum penalty that can be imposed under Sec.
 15HA is Rs.
 5 Lakhs.
-Therefore, I do not find any reason to impose a lesser amount of penalty on the Noticee.